thedepressor/CV-Resume-Template/Blue Template/README.md

-# This is the orange version of the template
+# This is the blue version of the template

+This is not complete.
+Currently the background color is still red, not blue like it should be.